Blackburn, Victoria: History

 Europeans first settled the area of Blackburn in the 1841s.
 The area was densely wooded, though orchards and small farms were soon developed.
 In 1861 the Traveller's Rest Hotel was built on the current site of the Blackburn Hotel.
 Blackburn Creek Post Office opened on 10 January 1876 and was renamed Blackburn in 1883.

 During the land boom of the 1880s, brickworks and quarries were established in the area.
 Blackburn railway station was built in 1882.
 Blackburn State School was established in 1889.

 Though the area near the railway station was subdivided in the nineteenth century, development was slow and most houses in the suburb were not built until after the Second World War.

 A large part of Blackburn is of historical significance, as it was built around the artificial Blackburn Lake in 1889, now known as Blackburn Lake Sanctuary, with the lake in the middle of the sanctuary.
 This was a popular day trip destination by train in the late nineteenth century.
 Some Australian artists painted in the bush around the Blackburn and Box Hill areas.
 Of these, Roberts and McCubbin are the best known.
 The area is protected by strict planning controls restricting development and has retained a village atmosphere.

+Heritage listings

+The following places in Blackburn are listed on the Victorian Heritage Register: